 Turn on a handheld hair dryer to the medium or medium-high setting.
 Holding the dryer about three or four inches away from the strip, move it back and forth over the strip for about 20 seconds.
 Touch the Command strip.
 It should feel warm.
 If not, move a bit closer and use the dryer until the strip is warm to the touch.

 Slide and Saw

 Once the strip is warm, wrap each end of the dental floss around your hands so that you have a taut piece between them.
 Slide the floss under the top of the Command Strip and gently and slowly saw back and forth as you move down the strip.
 The strip should slip off the wall when you reach the bottom of the strip.

 Remove Remaining Adhesive

-If any of the adhesive remains on the wall, use your fingertips or a clean microfiber cloth to rub the surface gently and it should peel away.
+If any adhesive remains on the wall, use your fingertips or a clean microfiber cloth to rub the surface gently.
+The adhesive should peel away.